cfpb/maven-for-el6/README.md

     export MAVEN_HOME=/usr/local/maven
     export PATH=/usr/local/maven/bin:$PATH

-    Or, you can add to you profile.
+    Or, you can add to your profile.

 ### Build the RPM using Vagrant